The Ha Giang Loop by Motorbike

 What are the best Loop Trails for the Ha Giang Motorbike Tours?

-Now we all know Ha Giang is worth to plan the ride, but not everyone knows which loop trails are worth taking.
-The classic one runs from Ha Giang City through Dong Van, Meo Vac, and the legendary Ma Pi Leng Pass, where the road clings to cliffs above deep valleys.
-If you’re after something quieter, take the Du Gia Loop, a more remote route through hidden waterfalls, rice terraces, and local villages that less travelers reach.
-For an even wilder experience, extend your ride toward Lung Cu Flag Tower, the northernmost point of Vietnam, or loop west to Hoang Su Phi for winding mountain roads and terraced hillsides.
+The classic loop runs from Ha Giang City through Dong Van, Meo Vac and the Ma Pi Leng Pass, where the road clings to cliff edges above deep river valleys.
+The Du Gia Loop offers a quieter alternative through hidden waterfalls, rice terraces and villages that fewer riders reach.
+For a longer circuit, extend north to Lung Cu Flag Tower at Vietnam’s northernmost point or push west to Hoang Su Phi for winding mountain roads and steep terraced hillsides.

 Best Time to Ride the Ha Giang Loop